-House Bill 431, Companion CS Senate Bill 894, Compare SB 894, HB 1299 authorizes physician assistants to practice medicine in collaboration with physicians and other health care practitioners.
+CS/CS House Bill 431, Companion CS Senate Bill 894, HB 1299 authorizes physician assistants to practice medicine and be paid for services performed if the same service would have been covered or performed by a physician.
+PAs are allowed to bill for such services and receive direct payment, procure medicinal drugs and medical services unless such drug is listed on a drug formulary, provide evaluations for workers' compensation claims, order physical therapy and other similar treatment.
+Provides for Physician Assistant licensure.
+The purpose of the bill change is to allow PAs to practice medicine in collaboration with physicians.
+Eliminates any limitations on the number of physician assistants a physician can supervise.
 This bill will allow for physician assistants to determine the date of MMI as defined in Section 440.02, Florida Statutes.
 Physician assistants will able to prescribe physical, occupational and special therapy orders and durable medical equipment.
 The bill establishes new training and certification requirements for physician assistant's licensure.
 An autonomous practice by a physician assistant in certain medical specialties including primary care practices will be permitted.
 Autonomous physician assistants may directly bill and recover payments from insurance companies and may be permitted to prescribe and dispense medications.
+CS/CSHB431 House Committee Substitute filed.
+Passed.
+In Senate Messages.